Myndex/SAPC-APCA/README.md

 ## APCA Documentation and Quick Start
 See the [JS Documentation \(the ReadMe.md in the JS folder\)](JS/ReadMe.md) for information on using the API, which file is best suited for your needs, and a QuickStart tutorial.

-See [WHY APCA](WhyAPCA.md) for a brief explaination of the important differences for WCAG 3 vs the old WCAG 2.x/1.4.3 guidelines.
+See [WHY APCA](WhyAPCA.md) for a brief explaination of the important differences of APCA for WCAG 3 vs the old WCAG 2.x/1.4.3 contrast guidelines.

 ## SAPC/APCA CURRENT VERSION: 0.98G Constants: 4g